unveroleone/image-resizer/README.md

 ---

 ## 📌 Features
-- Resizes images and GIFs uploaded to Discord for boot image use on M5 Bruce devices.
+- Resizes images and GIFs uploaded to Discord for boot image use on multiple devices.
 - Supports multiple resolutions:
   - **M5Stick & Cardputer**: 240x135
   - **T-Embed CC1101**: 320x170